 The InterFulfillment Customer Portal can automatically send out email notifications when orders fail to import into the system.

-IMPORTANT: All orders from the Shopify store that are pre-wired into the InterFulfillment system will be imported regardless of geographical region.
+IMPORTANT: All orders from the Shopify store that is pre-wired into the InterFulfillment system will be imported regardless of geographical region.
 All orders which are imported into the InterFulfillment system will be fulfilled.
 If you intend that InterFulfillment only provides order fulfillment services for a portion or segment of your orders, a pre-wired connection of this type will not meet your requirements.
 Please look into a ShipStation pre-wired connection.

 Setting Up the Shopify Connection